Montana-Media-Arts/course-in-a-box/README.md

 # MART 341 - Web Development

-This repository is the web site for the University of Montana, School of Media Art's _Web Development_ (mart 341) course.
+This repository is the web site for the University of Montana, School of Media Art's _Web Development_ (mart341) course.

 ### Designed by
 - Professor Michael Musick